Mastery and Changing Our Leadership Mindset

 Why is mastery out of vogue?

-At an individual level, our pull for perfectionism, gathering knowledge, creating correct systems and success projection tend to get in the way of being flexible, adaptable and always learning.
+Our pull for perfectionism, gathering knowledge, creating correct systems and success tend to get in the way of being flexible, adaptable and always learning.

 We feel guilt and shame for failing and letting people down.
 Rather than ask for help when we hit a barrier, we often feel we are stupid for not being able to solve the problem and hide when we make mistakes.

-Real mastery requires us to become lifelong learners and coaches, facilitators and mentors for other’s journey.
+Real mastery requires us to become lifelong learners and coaching others.

 Compassion fatigue and burnout are features of a dysfunctional workforce!